eddmann/santa-lang-rs/docs/builtins.md

 ### update_d

-Update the given index/key of a collection using the supplied `updater` function.
-The `updater` function is supplied the current value at the given index/key, if not present the _default_ value is supplied.

 ```
 update_d(key, default, updater, collection)
 ```

+Update the given index/key of a collection using the supplied pure `updater` function.
+The `updater` function is supplied the current value at the given index/key, if not present the _default_ value is supplied.

 === "List"